klahnakoski/mo-dots/docs/README.md

 have that property: Asking for the physical height of poem is nonsense, and we return null to indicate this.
 Databases use `NULL` in this way to allow tables to be polymorphic; represent records of multiple types and minimize query complexity.
-Call this version of None the "*Out of Context*" definition.
+Call this version of null the "*Out of Context*" definition.

 Python, and the *pythonic way*, and many of its libraries, assume `None` is a *Missing Value*.
-This assumption results in an excess of exception handling and decision code when processing a multitude of types with a single method, or when dealing with unknown future polymorphic types, or working with one of many ephemeral 'types' who's existence is limited to a few lines of a method.
+This assumption results in an excess of exception handling and decision code when processing a multitude of types with a single method, or when dealing with unknown future polymorphic types, or working with one of many ephemeral 'types' whose existence is limited to a few lines of a method.

-Assuming None means *Out of Context* makes our code forgiving when encountering changing type definitions, flexible in the face of polymorphism, makes code more generic when dealing with sets and lists containing members of non-uniform type.
+Assuming null means *Out of Context* makes our code forgiving when encountering changing type definitions, flexible in the face of polymorphism, makes code more generic when dealing with sets and lists containing members of non-uniform type.